drageelr/manim-data-structures/docs/source/guides/arrays.rst

 Array Label
 ^^^^^^^^^^^

-For an :py:class:`~m_array.MArray`, you can also a label with the array via specifying the ``label`` argument.
+For an |MArray|, you can also a label with the array via specifying the ``label`` argument.

-Similar to how we specify the growth direction using :py:class:`~m_enum.MArrayDirection` enum, we can dictate the position of the label.
+Similar to how we specify the growth direction using |MArrayDirection| enum, we can dictate the position of the label.

 .. code-block:: python
     :linenos: